 Counselling qualification & experience

-I (she/ her) hold a Post Graduate Diploma (PGDip) in Human Relations and Counselling (with distinction), accredited by COSCA and awarded by Robert Gordon University and delivered by Human Development Scotland (HDS), which was formely the Scottish Institute of Human Relations.
+I (she/ her) hold a Post Graduate Diploma (PGDip) in Human Relations and Counselling, accredited by COSCA and awarded by Robert Gordon University.

 Science

-Many moons ago, I was a physicist and spent eighteen years in the NHS as a Clinical Scientist, working mainly behind the scenes in three cancer centres.
-I also volunteered as a youth worker.
-My PhD is in Medical Physics.
+Many moons ago, I was a physicist and spent eighteen years in the NHS as a Clinical Scientist in theree cancer centres, working mainly behind the scenes.
+In my spare time, I volunteered as a youth worker.

 “Learn from yesterday, Live for today, Hope for tomorrow.
 The important thing, is not to stop questioning.”